-Original manuscript survey of a part of Nelson County, New Hampshire, executed under an agreement with Thomas Packer, one of the orginal New Hampshire proprietors and son-in-law of Lt.Governor John Wentworth.
+Original manuscript survey of a part of Nelson Township, New Hampshire, executed under an agreement with Thomas Packer, one of the orginal New Hampshire proprietors and son-in-law of Lt.Governor John Wentworth.
 The township name was changed to Packersfield, shortly before the survey was completed.

 The survey was executed by Breed Batchelder, one of the first settlers in the region and its first surveyor.
 After serving in the French & Indian War, Batchelder located into the area and quickly became on of the largest land owners and most prominent citizens.